 As previously discussed, direct mail can engage with the senses in a way that digital marketing can never replicate, so it’s best to really make the most of this advantage.

-Other examples of phenomenal direct mail marketing that use physical interaction are BMWs ‘Joy Is Cutting Through Winter’ campaign and GGRP’s cardboard phonograph.
+Another example of phenomenal direct mail marketing that use physical interaction are BMWs ‘Joy Is Cutting Through Winter’ campaign which requires unique interaction for the mail to be opened:

-All of these combine striking visuals (and quality sound in GGRP’s case) with tactile sensations to create a memorable experience out of direct mail marketing.
+All of these combine striking visuals with tactile sensations to create a memorable experience out of direct mail marketing.

 And that’s why they bagged such great response rates and will be remembered long into the future.